Accessibility Statement

 Spaying or neutering your cat will immensely decrease the likelihood of them spraying in your home.
 According to International Cat Care, 90% of males and 95% of females show a significant decrease in spraying after being fixed.

-3. Plug-in pheromones
+3. Use plug-in pheromones

 Plug-in products and sprays such as Feliway help promote good behavior due to their cat pheromone technology.
 The pheromones mimic what mother cats produce to calm their kittens.
 These products are clinically proven to reduce stress and help eliminate stress-related behaviors like marking.

-4. Visit the vet
+7. Visit the vet

 Look for other symptoms alongside your cat’s inappropriate urination, like blood in urine, excessive drinking, lethargy, or even aggression.
 If these symptoms or other unusual signs present themselves, visit your vet.